-D. Utah High School Completion Diploma" means a completion diploma issued by the Board and distributed by a GED Testing Center as an agent of the Board, to an individual who has passed all five subject areas of the GED Test at a Utah GED Testing Center based on Utah passing standards; measuring the major and lasting outcomes and concepts associated with a traditional four-year high school experience.
-This definition becomes effective on July 1, 2009.
+D. Utah High School Completion Diploma" means a completion diploma issued by the Board and distributed by a GED Testing Center or GED Testing Service (GEDTS) as agents of the Board, to an individual who has passed all five subject modules of the GED Test at a Utah GED Testing Center based on Utah passing standards; measuring the major and lasting outcomes and concepts associated with a traditional four-year high school experience.

 A. This rule is authorized by Utah Constitution Article X, Section 3 which vests general control and supervision of public education in the Board, Section 53A-1-402(1)(b) which directs the Board to adopt rules regarding access to programs, competency levels and graduation requirements, and Section 53A-1-401(3) which allows the Board to adopt rules in accordance with its responsibilities.